 Living in Busan as an expat

 With the city divided into 15 gu districts, expats will have many expat-friendly neighbourhoods to choose from when it comes to accommodation.
 That said, apartments tend to be smaller than many expats may be used to.
-Public transportation options in Busan are vast and efficient, making it easy to navigate the city's subway and bus systems.
+Public transport options in Busan are vast and efficient, making it easy to navigate the city’s subway and bus systems.
 Taxis are also widely available and affordable.

 Even though Busan is best known for its beaches, it also hosts numerous festivals and cultural events throughout the year, making it a cultural hub.
 The lifestyle in Busan is surprisingly diverse.
 The city has a mix of huge shopping malls and traditional street markets.
 Expats can eat Korean food quite cheaply at local restaurants, and there is also a wide selection of international restaurants.